FTC-Team14140/vr_physics/README.md

 LOG OF CHANGES

+CHANGES 2/16/2020
+    Modified to use the Ode4J (a Java port of the ODE physics engine) for physics-based simulation, including intake and manipulation of stones by the robot.

 CHANGES 1/7/2020
     Added 3D Utilities to make creation of robot configurations easier.
 Changed appearance of mechanum bot.
 Changed